cp-jose/cp-jose.github.io/index.md

 Before the recent deep learning revolution, extracting meaningful, machine-friendly image representations was a challenging problem.
-Unlike text, which could be handled relatively well with a simpl bag-of-words, images lacked a similarly effective descriptor.
+Unlike text, which could be handled relatively well with a simple bag-of-words, images lacked a similarly effective descriptor.
 It all changed in 2012 with [Alex Krizhevsky](https://scholar.google.com/citations?user=xegzhJcAAAAJ){:target="_blank"} et al.'s groundbreaking paper on [_"ImageNet Classification with Deep Convolutional Neural Networks"_](https://papers.nips.cc/paper_files/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html){:target="_blank"}.
 It was a turning point for computer vision.